Dogs abandoned at Kabul airport prompted outrage. Here’s what we know about who’s responsible.

 “Our team has worked relentlessly with numerous dedicated charities to rescue our dogs and all the animals under KSAR’s care,” GardaWorld said in a statement to the Military Times.

-Jason Johnson, who founded Project K-9 Hero, a U.S. charity that supports retired military working dogs, told The Post on Tuesday that military personnel and U.S. contractors in communication with his group were aware of about 50 contractor-owned animals left behind and an additional 150 or so who were a mix of pets belonging to American expats and stray animals from Kabul that the KSAR group had rescued and intended to rehome abroad.
+Jason Johnson, who founded Project K-9 Hero, a U.S. charity that supports retired military working dogs, told The Post on Tuesday that military personnel and U.S. contractors in communication with his group were aware of about 50 contractor-owned animals left behind and an additional 150 or so that were a mix of pets belonging to American expats and stray animals from Kabul that KSAR had rescued and intended to send to new homes abroad.

 Laura Sheehan, a spokesperson for the group American Humane, which has collaborated with the U.S. military on animal aid and relief efforts since World War I, had similar reports from the group’s military contacts before Monday’s evacuation.

 “As far as we’ve been told, there were about 50 contract-working dogs left,” Sheehan told The Post.
-“Those animals would be contracted to the U.S. military to provide support,” working security, patrol and explosive detection work, she said.
+“Those animals would be contracted to the U.S. military to provide support,” working security, patrol and explosive detection, she said.

 Sheehan added, “Given the status of the contractor dogs, the U.S. government doesn’t view those animals as its responsibility.”